openMSX Setup Guide

 3.1 C-BIOS

 C-BIOS stands for "Compatible BIOS".
-It tries to be compatible with the MSX BIOS found in real MSX machines, but it was written from scratch, so all copyrights belong to its authors.
-BouKiChi, the original author of C-BIOS, was kind enough to allow C-BIOS to be distributed together with openMSX.
-Since then, Reikan took over maintenance of C-BIOS and the license was changed to give users and developers even more freedom in using C-BIOS.
-Even later, C-BIOS was moved to a SourceForge.net project, with several new maintainers.
+It aims to be compatible with the MSX BIOS found in real MSX machines, but it was written from scratch, so all copyrights belong to its authors.
+BouKiChi, the original author of C-BIOS, was kind enough to allow distribution of C-BIOS with openMSX.
+When Reikan took over maintenance of C-BIOS, the license was changed to give users and developers even more freedom in using C-BIOS.
+Later still, C-BIOS was moved to a SourceForge.net project, with several new maintainers.
 Every now and then, an updated version of C-BIOS is released.
 You can wait for it to be included in the next openMSX release, or download it directly from the C-BIOS web site.

 C-BIOS can be used to run most MSX1, MSX2 and MSX2+ cartridge-based games.
-It does not include MSX-BASIC and does not support disk drives yet, so programs depending on that will not run.
-So, with the C-BIOS machines and ROMs that came with openMSX, you cannot run software that comes on tape, disk or any other media than cartridges with ROMs.
+It does not include support for MSX-BASIC or disk drives yet, so software that comes on tape, disk or any other media than ROM cartridges will not run on standard openMSX C-BIOS machines.

 openMSX contains several machine configurations using C-BIOS.
 The machine C-BIOS_MSX1 is an MSX1 with 64 kB RAM.
 The machine C-BIOS_MSX2 is an MSX2 with 512 kB RAM and 128 kB VRAM.
 The machine C-BIOS_MSX2+ is an MSX2+ with 512 kB RAM, 128 kB VRAM and MSX-MUSIC.
 The latter is the default machine for openMSX after installation, so if you change nothing to the openMSX configuration, then C-BIOS_MSX2+ is the machine that will be booted.
 The mentioned machines have a US English (international) keyboard layout and character set and run at 60Hz (like NTSC) interrupt frequency.
-From C-BIOS 0.25, there are also localized versions available: Japanese, European (like US, but 50Hz) and Brazilian types.
-You can recognize them easily.
+Since C-BIOS 0.25, some localized versions are also available: Japanese, European (like US, but 50Hz), and Brazilian.
+You can easily recognize them.

 It is always legal for you to run the C-BIOS ROMs in openMSX.
 You are allowed to use C-BIOS and its source code in various other ways as well, read the C-BIOS license for details.
 It is located in the file README.cbios in the Contrib directory.